kuangxiao/J2EE/readme.md

 from kuangxiao.
-A diff.
-Add some thing!>>
+Add some thing!
+Add a diff.